episource/my-chocolatey/README.md

 ## Prerequisites
 The package templates target a software's 64Bit version if available.
 Don't expect the packages to work for non x64 systems.

 The build scripts have been tested with Windows 10, only.
+It might work with older windows versions if powershell 5 is available.

 # Usage